Is the program open to all levels of experience?

 I have food allergies, will there be options for me at the meals?

 Yes, absolutely.
 As someone with many food intolerances myself I’m passionate about making sure everyone can eat truly scrumptious meals.
 Upon registration we’ll send you a form to get a picture of your dietary restrictions and needs.
-Our caterers at the Freshest Fig are skilled at creating organic, healthy and allergen-aware food for all.

 I prefer a single room, is this possible?